dynport/dgtk/goassets/README.md

 ## Usage Of Assets In Development Mode

-Sometimes it might not be appropriate to rebuild the assets each time something changes, i.e. when assets are used by a web server it would be necessary to restart the server.
+Sometimes it might not be appropriate to rebuild the assets each time something changes, i.e. when assets are used by a web server it would be necessary to restart the server after updating the assets.
 Therefore there is the option to specify the `GOASSETS_<pkg_name>_PATH` environment variable, that will trigger usage of this path as source for the assets (this is where the fake filesystem is used actually).
 The part with `pkg_name` must be replaced by the name of the respective package.
 This allows for using multiple packages with assets simultaneously and decided on a per package basis which assets to use from the binary or not.

+In most cases it should be sufficient to have a decent makefile at hands that will trigger an update if necessary.

 ## Makefile Integration